 The earliest documentation of water infrastructure dates from 1808.
 Residents living in the 600 block of Pennsylvania Avenue NW paid to “convey” water from the city spring to their neighborhood using wooden pipes.
 A year later, city planners appropriated $300 of public funds to build pipes from Caffery’s Spring to the northwestern Pennsylvania Avenue area.
 This system extended each year until 1850.

 When a congressionally funded engineering study identified the Potomac River as the future of Washington DC drinking water, the US Army Corps of Engineers designed and built the structures and facilities that became the Washington Aqueduct.

-The influx of new residents during WWII put a strain on D.C.’s water system, leading the District Engineer, the U.S. Engineering office, and the Engineer Commissioner of D.C. to submit a report to Congress with plans to construct, improve, and add on to the existing water system.
-This report has guided the modifications of D.C.’s drinking water system ever since.
+An influx of new residents during WWII put a strain on the water system, leading the District Engineer, the U.S. Engineering Office, and the Engineer Commissioner of DC to submit a report to Congress with plans to construct, improve, and add on to the existing water system.
+This report has guided the modifications of the Washington DC drinking water system ever since.

 Today, Washington DC tap water comes from the Potomac River.
 The Washington Aqueduct withdraws 140 million gallons of water each day from intakes at Great Falls and Little Falls.
 Like many older cities, much of the water infrastructure still consists of cast iron pipes, a plumbing standard until the mid-1960s.
 In the early 2000s, DC treatment facilities replaced chlorine with chloramine, which causes pipe corrosion and lead leaching into the water.